wlbr/wlbr.github.io/_posts/projects/2020-03-27-synology-prometheus.md

 ![DSL Data](/assets/dslmonitoring1.jpg)

 As you can see looging at the details: my last unplanned reconnect was on April 27th.
 Uptime is a growing counter.
-As german DSL lines are autoreconnected by the provider every 24h you will see a regular saw teeth curve.
-Any additonal small peak indicates a reconect.
+As german DSL lines are auto-reconnected by the provider every 24h you will see a regular saw teeth curve.
+Any additional small peak indicates a reconnect.

 ![Sync & Uptime](/assets/dslmonitoring2.jpg)